joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-23-fiddler-river-fiddlish.md

   \end{align}
 $$

-to extract the probabilities, we have to turn this into an unambiguous series in $z$:
+To extract the probabilities, we need to turn this into an unambiguous series in $z$:

 $$
   \begin{align}